MaryamOstadsharif/RISE-iEEG/README.md

 - `/main.py`: The main script to run.

-- `/src/data`: Contains scripts for data loading (`data_loader.py`, `data_preprocessor.py`) to load the data, analyze it and preprocess it.
+- `/src/preprocessing`: Contains scripts for data loading and preprocessing.

-- `/src/experiments/`: Contains scripts for different experiments
+- `/src/experiments/`: Contains scripts for different experiments.

 - `/src/model/`: Contains the functions required to build, train and evaluate models.